sebapersson/PEtab.jl/docs/src/tutorials/sciml/strategies.md

 used.

-With [PEtabTraining.jl](https://github.com/sebapersson/PEtabTraining.jl), as an example, a 5-stage curriculum split over time is created as:
+With [PEtabTraining.jl](https://github.com/sebapersson/PEtabTraining.jl), as an example, a 5-stage curriculum problem can be created as:

 ```@example 1
 using PEtabTraining